Sunkyoung/Sunkyoung/README.md

 - 🔭 &nbsp; I'm currently working on data related to NLP research (especially, Korean NLP).

-- 🌱 &nbsp; I'm looking for learning in knowledge reasoning and fairness/robustness/explainablibity in AI.

 - 🙏🏼 &nbsp; I'm looking forward to build friendship between human and computer by communication (maybe language).

 - 🥳 &nbsp; I just want to contribute to make better world !